techprobin/evaluation/README.md

 # evaluation
 #cardinality test
 # 1. `define relations` between all these classes  and make sure `tables are created` for these models and `mapping tables` wherever applicable.
+Learner, Instructor, Class, Batch.